galaxyproject/galaxy-hub/content/news/2021-09-galaxy-update/index.md

 </div>

 The [Galaxy@SLU server](http://pharmacology.slu.edu/) aims to provide standard and custom-built bioinformatics tools with special focus on ChIP-Seq, RNA-Seq, Gene Expression and Cancer Genomics.
-It is supported by the Zhang Lab](https://medfaculty.slu.edu/details/1581/jinsong-zhang) at The [Department of Pharmacology and Physiology](https://www.slu.edu/medicine/medical-education/graduate-programs/pharmacology-physiology/index.php), [Saint Louis University School of Medicine](https://www.slu.edu/medicine/index.php).
+It is supported by the [Zhang Lab](https://medfaculty.slu.edu/details/1581/jinsong-zhang) at the [Department of Pharmacology and Physiology](https://www.slu.edu/medicine/medical-education/graduate-programs/pharmacology-physiology/index.php), [Saint Louis University School of Medicine](https://www.slu.edu/medicine/index.php).

 </div>